SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program, that calculates if there are enough passengers to fill all seats on a rollercoaster train.
+Create a program that calculates seat occupancy.
+Based on this information it determines whether or not a rollercoaster ride is ready to take off.

+The input consists of:
+* Available seats
-* The input will consist of **available places**, **minimum age for the passengers**, **number of people on the queue**
+* Minimum age for the ride
+* People queueing for tickets

-**The age of each passenger** will be specified as a separate number.
+* The age of each passenger – specified as a separate integer

 * If all places are taken print out: **"The rollercoaster departures"**